outfox/.github/profile/README.md

 ## ... a ⤜collection⤏ of clever little libraries

-Everything we make is released under free & libre open source licenses.
-Most of the code is written in C#.
+Everything we make is released under free & libre open source licenses, made with love and care.

-## ... reducing ⤜complexity⤏ in game dev
+## ... reducing ⤜complexity⤏ in game development

-Small, unique game development packages to do things creatively, quickly, and without weighing you and your codebase down.
+Use our small modules & packages to do things creatively, quickly, and without weighing you and your codebase down.

 ## ... open to friendly ⤜contributions⤏

 We're a rag-tag, non-profit assemblage of passionate contributors.
-Demos, ideas, libraries - would you like to make something documented and coded to a high standard of quality and playfulness?
+Demos, ideas, libraries - would you like to help us make something documented and coded to a high standard of quality and playfulness?

 Or if you just wanna build something wild for a game jam, that's cool too.
 We're always down for friendly collaboration: